chaostangent

 On the surface Working`!! has very little going for it.
 Sliding off the back of the first series the second introduces no major new jokes or any characters of substance, the animation is scrappy and there’s no drama that isn’t wholly manufactured.
 Telling then that the most exciting part is when Matsumoto – the eternal cameo – is gifted a voice and takes part, albeit in a small way, in the ongoing story.
 Against all of this, somehow everything clicks together and works.

-“often situations are resolved with a rare outbreak of sensibility but just as many are run unceremoniously into the ground”
+often situations are resolved with a rare outbreak of sensibility but just as many are run unceremoniously into the ground

 This is mostly thanks to a core set of characters which play off each other very well, making sure that no personality (foibles and all) is allowed to dominate.
 So the sparky Taneshima remains the most enjoyable character thanks to her indomitable good nature, but her clashes with Satou are kept spaced apart, providing brilliant but occasional visual humour.
 Likewise Takanashi, who exists on the knife-edge of creepy and eccentric, interacts more with Satou and Souma now and his baffling relationship with Inami is kept restrained.
-Read the rest of this entry

 3 Episode Taste Test: Kiss×Sis (TV)